Projection¶

 Equal to

-, i.e., the product of the array’s dimensions.Notes
+np.prod(a.shape), i.e., the product of the array’s dimensions.Notes

-returns a standard arbitrary precision Python integer.
-This may not be the case with other methods of obtaining the same value (like the suggestednp.prod(a.shape)
+a.sizereturns a standard arbitrary precision Python integer.
+This may not be the case with other methods of obtaining the same value (like the suggestednp.prod(a.shape), which returns an instance ofnp.int_), and may be relevant if the value is used further in calculations that may overflow a fixed size integer type.Examples

 >>> import numpy as np >>> x = np.zeros((3, 5, 2), dtype=np.complex128) >>> x.size 30 >>> np.prod(x.shape) 30